For iPhone, iPad, iPad Mini, iPod Touch, iOS10.3 or Later

 Follow the instructions on-screen to move your data to your computer.
 Options are WiFi, USB via iTunes, and E-mail.

 We work very hard to provide you with high quality software.
-Download our software for free - if you like it and wish to continue using it, purchase it online from our Purchase Page.
+Download our software for macOS and Windows for free - if you like it and wish to continue using it, purchase it online from our Purchase Page.
 There you'll find information about multiple copy discounts and a price list for all of our products.
 Your payments will help us offer you even more!